Carlos Thompson (American football)

-Carlos Thompson (born February 16, 1992) is a former American football outside linebacker.
+Carlos Thompson (born February 16, 1992) is an American former football outside linebacker.
 He was signed by the Houston Texans as an undrafted free agent in 2015.
 He played college football at Ole Miss as a defensive end.

 Professional career

 Houston Texans

-Thompson signed with the Houston Texans after going undrafted in the 2015 NFL Draft.
+Thompson signed with the Houston Texans after going undrafted in the 2015 NFL draft.

 On August 30, 2016, Thompson was waived by the Texans.

 Los Angeles Rams

 On April 5, 2017, Thompson signed with the Los Angeles Rams.
-He was waived on September 2, 2017 and was signed to the Rams' practice squad the next day.
+He was waived on September 2, 2017, and was signed to the Rams' practice squad the next day.
 He was promoted to the active roster on December 2, 2017.

 On May 14, 2018, Thompson was waived/injured by the Rams and placed on injured reserve.
 He was released on October 3, 2018.